makerdao/integration-examples/mcd-dai/README.md

 In this example you can:
-- Request kovan BAT token from faucet to interact with MCD system
+- Request kovan/goerli/rinkeby/ropsten BAT token from faucet to interact with MCD system
 - Lock BAT token in the Vault and receive MDAI
 - Payback MDAI and withdraw BAT token from Vault

 ### Prerequisites
  - Have Metamask in your browser
- - Kovan ETH in your wallet
+ - Kovan/goerli/rinkeby/ropsten ETH in your wallet

 ### Steps to run the example:
  - Navigate to `mcd-dai` folder